clearlinux/autospec/README.rst

   and is used for situations where fine-grained control is required.

 install_macro
-  The contents of this file be used instead of the automatically detected ``install`` routine, i.e. use this if ``%make_install`` is insufficient.
+  The contents of this file will be used instead of the automatically detected ``install`` routine, i.e. use this if ``%make_install`` is insufficient.

 subdir